gustavobastian/ServerNurse/README.md

 ```
 <br>

-In order to stop the running:
+In order to stop the container execution:
 ```
 docker-compose down
 ```